TanishqRaval/ProjectsJS/README.md

-This repository features three JavaScript projects: a Tetris game, a calculator, and a to-do list application.
+This repository features three JavaScript projects: a Tetris game, a calculator, and a to-do list .
 Each project highlights my practical knowledge in JavaScript, modern web development concepts, and DOM manipulation to create interactive, user-friendly applications.

 JavaScript Tetris Game